- Home

 Who gets non-Hodgkin lymphoma?

-Each year in Australia, about 6400 people are diagnosed with non-Hodgkin lymphoma.
+Each year in Australia, about 6660 people are diagnosed with non-Hodgkin lymphoma.
 It is more common in men than women.
 Most cases occur in adults aged 60 and older.
 Some types are more common in young adults and children.
-Non-Hodgkin lymphoma is the sixth most common cancer diagnosed in Australia.
+Non-Hodgkin lymphoma is the 6th most common cancer diagnosed in Australia.

 What causes non-Hodgkin lymphoma?

-The causes of non-Hodgkin lymphoma are largely unknown, but the risk factors include:
+The causes of non-Hodgkin lymphoma are largely unknown.
+Research shows that people with certain risk factors are more likely to develop it.

-Weakened immune system – The risk of developing non-Hodgkin lymphoma is higher if your immune system has been weakened.
-This can happen if you have an autoimmune disease, such as rheumatoid arthritis or coeliac disease, or if you need to take medicines that suppress the immune system after an organ transplant.
+Weakened immune system – The risk of developing non-Hodgkin lymphoma is higher if your immune system isn’t working properly.
+This can happen if you have an autoimmune disease, such as rheumatoid arthritis or coeliac disease, or if you take medicines that suppress the immune system after an organ transplant.

-Certain viruses – Some viruses can slightly increase the risk of developing non-Hodgkin lymphoma:
+Certain infections – Infections with some viruses and bacteria can slightly increase the risk of developing some types of non-Hodgkin lymphoma.
+These infections include:

 - hepatitis C